top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

-A thin nasal bridge cannot be achieved through implant placement alone.
+A slim nasal bridge cannot be achieved through implant placement alone.

-Rhinoplasty should prioritize structural balance and facial harmony rather than excessive sharpness or projection.
+Rhinoplasty should focus on structural balance and natural proportions rather than excessive sharpness or height.

 Q1.
 Can donated rib cartilage be used in primary rhinoplasty?

 Yes.
-Donated rib cartilage can be used when additional structural support is required and when patients prefer not to use their own rib cartilage.
+It can be used when additional structural support is required.

 Q2.
-Why is lateral osteotomy necessary for a wide nasal bridge?
+Why is osteotomy necessary for a wide nasal bridge?

-Lateral osteotomy narrows the nasal bones, creating the foundation for a slimmer and straighter bridge.
+It narrows the nasal bones and creates the foundation for a slim bridge.

 Q3.
 How is an upturned nasal tip prevented?

-By reinforcing tip support and adjusting the nasolabial angle, the nasal tip can be positioned in a balanced and natural orientation.
+By reinforcing tip support and adjusting the nasolabial angle.

 Postoperative precautions and possible complications after rhinoplasty